JoshTheGoldfish/ghost-aws-walkthrough/README.md

 ?
 Do you want to start Ghost?
 Yes
 ```

-Now that Ghost is running, go ahead and paste the URL you copied earlier into your favorite browser and admire your handiwork.
+Now that Ghost is running, go ahead and paste the URL you copied earlier into your favorite web browser and admire your handy work!